johnground/cyberfox2077/Module6-README.md

    **Host Name**

-      Enter your host name
+   Enter your host name:
-      cyberfox-opencti-vm
+   `cyberfox-opencti-vm`

    **Select Operating System**

    Click the box and select `Rocky 9` from the dropdown

    **Virtual Machine Properties**

    The Hypervisor dropdown will already be auto-populated with the `ESXi` already entered

    **Add Additional NICs**

-      Choose VM Network from the dropdown
+   Choose `VM Network` from the dropdown

 ![Add Machine with ESXi](http://cyberfox:8080/img/openCTI/add%20machine%20with%20ESXi.png)